danceban/Pycode-theme-for-phpBB-3.2/README.md

 ## UPDATES

-pycode 1.0.1 update:
+pycode 1.0.2 update:
-- style is ready for use with newest phpBB 3.2.3 version
+- style is ready for use with newest phpBB 3.2.5 version
-- fixed few bugs encounted by durangod and DV1
-- added few color improvements to the style

 ## Support